-This area of law is complicated and entirely discretionary.
-Couples need to be careful to ensure they are not vulnerable in the short and long term but also that assets or income are not being attacked unfairly.
+This area of family law can be complicated as it is discretionary.
+Couples need to be careful to ensure they are not vulnerable in the short and long term but also that assets or income are not being given away unfairly.

-If you have any assets such as a family house or if one of you has a pension or if you want to claim maintenance I can advise and assist you in relation to the financial arrangements that need to be made.
+If you have any assets such as a family house or a business or if one of you has a pension or if you want to claim maintenance I can advise and assist you in relation to the financial arrangements that will need to be made.

 It is only possible to give you general information in these pages.

 Generally though, you should try to reach an agreement about the financial arrangements that are to be made if you are divorcing or separating.

 If you can’t reach an agreement by discussing financial matters in a constructive way between yourselves or by negotiations through solicitors then it is a requirement to attend mediation before starting proceedings in The Family Court.

 Where one party is seeking to hide or dispose of assets, it is usually best to apply to the court to make an order about the financial arrangements.